aws-samples/lambda-refarch-fileprocessing/README.md

 [Template One](https://s3.amazonaws.com/awslambda-reference-architectures/file-processing/lambda_file_processing.template)
 does the following:

--   Creates an Amazon Simple Storage Service (Amazon S3) bucket named event-manifold-bucket.
+-   Creates two Amazon Simple Storage Service (Amazon S3) buckets- one is a trigger bucket and the other one is for output.
+Bucket names are generated when the CloudFormation stack is initiated.

 -   Creates an Amazon Simple Notification Service (Amazon SNS) topic named event-manifold-topic.